OasisDEX/summerfi-monorepo/sdk/sdk-docs/SDK API Reference.md

 Features:

-- Added new Merkl Rewards flow with comprehensive methods:
+- Added several new flows related to rewards handling:
   - **getUserMerklRewards** - retrieves Merkl rewards for a user across specified chains
   - **getUserMerklClaimTx** - generates transaction to claim all Merkl rewards for a user
   - **getReferralFeesMerklClaimTx** - generates transaction to claim referral fee rewards from Merkl